Learn / Concepts

 Do I really need to pay for Claude if I use bots.team?

 Yes.
 Claude Pro is $20/month and it's a real cost. bots.team itself is free or $5–19/mo depending on features, but that doesn't include the AI.
-The all-in cost is the sum of both.
-If that's too expensive, try Siri (free) or wait for Scout (hopefully free or bundled).
+The all-in cost is the sum of both — if you're only after reactive, ask-and-answer help rather than a standing scheduled job, Siri covers that for free and doesn't need a separate AI subscription.

 What if the bot makes a mistake?

 If it's a read-only job (watching a price, reading a folder), the mistake is just a wrong answer — you notice it, you ignore it, no damage.
-If you give it write access (delete files, send messages), always require approval before it acts. bots.team approves once per plan; Town lets you set approval-per-action; Siri asks every time.
+If you give it write access (delete files, send messages), always require approval before it acts. bots.team approves once per plan, by design — it's not built for per-action approval mid-run; Town lets you set approval-per-action; Siri asks every time.
 Pick the safeguard that matches your comfort level.

 Can an AI agent run without the cloud?